Notetaking with the computer medium: motivation for markup; hyperlinking sources; organizing and sharing

 stumpwm:set-prefix-key (2.2 Binding Keys), such as within the initialization file, "~/.stumpwm.d/init.lisp".
 For example, to make the F5 button on the buttonboard the new prefix:

-From then on, "C-t" will no longer work as the prefix, but instead the F5 button will be need used as the prefix.
+From then on, "C-t" will no longer work as the prefix, but instead the F5 button will need to be used as the prefix.
 For example, use "F5 ?" for the listing of commands instead of "C-t ?".
 Maybe cut a small piece of paper with "stumpwm" written on it, and tape it next to or on the button for the prefix.

 Of course, that can also be evoked with the lisp evaluation prompt without having to restart StumpWM.
 Just use "C-t :", or, uhm, with whatever the prefix happens to be at the moment, and then type the line at the "Eval: " prompt that appears.